 Vakrasana (Easy Spinal Twist Pose) Steps, Benefits and Precautions

 What is the meaning of Vakrasana?

-Vakrameans twisted and asana indicates a yoga posture.
+Vakrameans are twisted, and asana indicates a yoga posture.
 It means it’s a yoga pose where suitable twisting is experienced.
-Basically, twisting is observed in the spinal region, that is why it is also known as half spinal twist pose or easy spinal twist pose.
-Though, Vakrasana seems to be a simple yoga pose yet it provides adequate twisting and stretching to the lower abdomen thus quite effective for the health of body organs viz. pancreas, liver, kidney ovary, testis, stomach, and intestine.
-The practice of the pose is beneficial in case of diabetes.
-Regular practice also helps to burn off belly fat.
-It is also one of the important yoga poses of the common yoga protocol of the International Day of Yoga.
+Twisting is observed in the spinal region, also known as half spinal twist pose or easy spinal twist pose.
+However, Vakrasana is a simple yoga pose.
+Yet, it provides adequate twisting and stretching to the lower abdomen and is thus quite good for the health of body organs, viz. pancreas, liver, kidney ovary, testis, stomach, and intestine.
+The practice of the pose is beneficial in the case of diabetes.
+Regular exercise also helps to burn off belly fat.
+It is also one of the essential yoga poses of the standard yoga protocol of the International Day of Yoga.

+Vakrasana (Easy Spinal Twist Pose) Steps, Benefits and Precautions